RoyVoetman/laravel-repository-pattern/README.md

 ### Instantiation

 The easiest way to instantiate a Repository is by resolving it from Laravel’s IoC container.
 This is because our type-hinted model will then be automatically injected.
-This can be done in two ways, typehint the Repository in one of your controller method or using a helper function such as `app()` or  `resolve()` .
+This can be done in two ways, type-hint the Repository in one of your controller methods or using a helper function such as `app()` or  `resolve()` .

 **Type-hinting**